mozilla-services/autopush/docs/http.rst

 ==================================

 Push allows for remote devices to perform some functions using an HTTP interface.
-This is mostly used by devices that are bridging via an external protocol like
+These function mimic the websocket protocol described by :ref:`protocol` external protocol like
 `GCM <https://developers.google.com/cloud-messaging/>`__ or
 `APNs <https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html#//apple_ref/doc/uid/TP40008196-CH1-SW1>`__.
 All message bodies must be UTF-8 encoded.